oils-for-unix/oils/doc/known-differences.md

 - `` as comments in sandstorm
   # This relates to comments being EOL or not

+- Document when declare / local / readonly/ export are KEYWORDS, and when they are BUILTINS.

 -->

 ### Numbers and Arithmetic